John McAfee, software pioneer turned fugitive, dead at 75

 California chipmaker Intel, which bought McAfee’s company in 2011 for $7.68 billion, for a time sought to dissociate the brand from its controversial founder by folding it into its larger cybersecurity division.
 But the rebranding was short-lived, and Intel in 2016 spun out the cybersecurity unit into a new company called McAfee.

-In the software industry, McAfee’s claim to fame was that he offered the first all-in-one virus scanner, said Vesselin Bontchev, a Bulgarian computer scientist and an early antivirus researcher.
-Prior to that, said Bontchev, researchers would only scan for one virus at a time.
+In the software industry, McAfee’s claim to fame was that he offered the first all-in-one virus scanner, said Vesselin Bontchev, a Bulgarian computer scientist and an early anti-virus researcher.
+Before that, said Bontchev, researchers would only scan for one virus at a time.
 But there were only about a dozen computer viruses back then.

 “Technologically, as a scanner, it wasn’t anything outstanding.
 It was just the general idea that was good.
 Not the implementation,” said Bontchev, a senior researcher at the Bulgarian Academy of Sciences.

 Bontchev said McAfee was “a peculiar guy,” even back then.
-He said he wrote McAfee asking for a part-time job about the time the Soviet Union was breaking up so he could work on a post-doctoral dissertation in the U.S.
+He said he wrote McAfee asking for a part-time job about the time the Soviet Union was breaking up so he could work on a postdoctoral dissertation in the U.S.

 In response, McAfee told Bontchev in a letter that the Bulgarian was believed to be a Soviet agent so “they cannot work with me,” he said.
 “This is a really bizarre way to say no to somebody who is asking for a job.”